kidandcat/hyperapp-parcel-typescrypt/README.md

 * Typescript
 * JSX
 * Much more simple architecture than React + Redux + Webpack thanks to HyperApp and ParcelJS!
+* Interoperability: The app function returns a copy of your actions where every function is wired to changes in the state.
+Exposing this object to the outside world can be useful to operate your application from another program or framework, subscribe to global events, listen to mouse and keyboard input, etc.